angela-yang/angela-yang/README.md

 <br>
 ## 🧍‍♀️ About Me
 - 💻 Check out my <a href="angela-yang.github.io/portfolio">**portfolio!**</a> [although it's currently under development 🛠️]
-- 🎮 I really love creating or playing interactive games and web-apps that are visually appealing and fun to navigate.
+- 🎮 I really love creating interactive games and web-apps that are visually appealing and fun to navigate.
 - 🏆 I've won 1st place and 3rd place at **EMP Hackfest**, a local hackathon in Washington State.
 My team developed an <a href="https://devpost.com/software/air-quality-health">**AQI-detecting web app**</a> that helps determine the air quality around you, and generates personalized feedback on how to keep yourself safe.
 We also developed an <a href="https://devpost.com/software/bear-go-brrr">**environmentally-friendly game**</a> in which icebergs melt as you drive.
 Through the game, you attempt to keep your pet polar bears safe by reducing your carbon footprint. :)
 - 🌱 I love design and animation, and I draw a lot of inspiration from **Studio Ghibli**.
     <br><img width="500" height="232" alt="image" src="https://github.com/angela-yang/angela-yang/blob/main/totoro.gif" alt="Totoro GIF" /><br>